sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-image-skills.md

 Send the request.
 The web test tool should return the results in the textbox at the bottom of the Postman application.

-Go to line 100, you should see the following value in this line
+Go to any result set about an image file like jpg or png, like this one below.

 >"blob_uri": "<https://[your-container].blob.core.windows.net/basicdemo/redshirt.jpg">